-AFTER someone learns WHAT to do, there’s only a few real reasons why someone doesn’t move forward.
+AFTER someone learns WHAT to do, there are only a few real reasons why someone doesn’t move forward.
 Welcome to my sales coach…

 He’s invited by some of the world’s top salesmen to help them sell more.

 He’s incredible…and amazing at it – I’ve learned SO much from him.